 #78 on The Greatest Animal Moviessee more on Where the Red Fern Grows

 Usually when you see a spider, you scream and try to stomp its little life out.
 Not Charlotte though.
 Charlotte may be the most lovable spider in film history.
 She takes a little pig named Wilbur who is destined to become a BLT under her wing, and saves the pig by spinning words like “some pig” and “terrific” in her web.

 However, after all that spinning and after laying a bunch of eggs, Charlotte becomes exhausted.
 On the brink of death, Wilbur consoles Charlotte by saying that her children will be safe.
 This is the only case where baby spider eggs could be considered cute.

-#91 on The Best '70s Moviessee more on Charlotte's Web
+#18 on The Greatest Animal Moviessee more on Charlotte's Web

 Just seeing Tom Hanks cry is enough to make you grab a box tissues.
 Now imagine Tom Hanks crying over his dead doggy best friend.
 Turn on the waterworks.
 In Turner & Hooch, a cop and his lovable Dogue de Bordeaux partner team up to solve the murder of Hooch’s previous owner and Turner’s friend, Amos.
 It turns out that the police chief was behind the slaying and when confronted by the duo, Hooch ends up taking a bullet for Turner.
 But before he died, he ended up saving Turner’s life.

 At least we can be thankful that Hooch had a dog girlfriend and that she had puppies.
 Maybe his legacy can live on.

 #37 on The Greatest Animal Moviessee more on Turner & Hooch